Tokyo National Museum: Names

 The museum went through several name changes.
 The original 1872 exhibition was known as the "Museum of the Ministry of Education".
 The compound in Uchiyamashita-chō was initially known simply as "the Museum" (Hakubutsukan) before becoming the "Sixth Bureau of the Home Ministry", after which it was again known as the Museum and then the "Museum of the Museum Bureau".
 It was renamed the Imperial Museum in 1888, reflecting its change of ownership of the imperial household.
-As other museums opened, this changed to the more specific Tokyo Imperial Household Museum in 1900.
+As other museums opened, this changed to the more specific Tokyo Imperial Household Museum (Tōkyō Teishitsu Hakubutsukan) in 1900.
 Following the government reforms imposed after World War II, it was renamed the "National Museum" in 1947 and the "Tokyo National Museum" in 2001.
 The museum is also sometimes known as the "Ueno Museum".

 History

 Yushima Seido Exhibition

 The Tokyo National Museum is the oldest national museum in Japan.
 It considers its origin to have been the Yushima Seido or Shoheizaka Exhibition, a public exhibition of imperial artwork and scientific specimens held by the Ministry of Education's Museum Department from 10 March to 30 April 1872 during the 5th year of the Meiji Era.
 The items' authenticity had been ascertained by the recent Jinshin Survey, which catalogued and verified various imperial, noble, and temple holdings around the country.
 Directed by Shigenobu Okuma, Tsunetami Sano, and others, the 1872 exhibition expanded on an 1871 exhibit at the Tokyo Kaisei School (today the University of Tokyo) in order to prepare for an international exhibition at the 1873 Vienna World's Fair celebrating Franz Joseph I's 25th year as emperor.
 Japan decided to honor their invitation primarily in order to raise the international standing of Japanese manufactures and boost exports; 24 engineers were also sent with the delegation to study cutting-edge Western engineering at the fair for use in Japanese industry.
 The most important products of each province were listed and two specimens of each were collected, one for display in Vienna and the other for preservation and display at a new museum.
 The 1872 exhibition, held at the Taiseiden Hall of the former Confucian temple at Yushima Seido in the Shoheizaka neighborhood, was open daily 9 am to 4 pm and ultimately admitted about 150,000 people.
 The 1873 exhibition in Vienna, apart from the collection of regional objects, also included a full Japanese garden with shrine, a model of the former pagoda at Tokyo's imperial temple, the female golden shachi from Nagoya Castle, and a papier-maché copy of the Kamakura Buddha.
 The next year, Sano compiled a report on the fair in 96 volumes divided into 16 parts.
 Gottfried Wagener, a German scientist then working in Tokyo, wrote its reports on "The Art Museum in Respect to Arts and Various Crafts" and "The Establishment of the Tokyo Museum", arguing strongly for the creation of a museum on western lines in the Japanese capital.